-What is a Bookmarklet?
+What Is a Bookmarklet?

 Definition